lohithbhargav/Denial-of-Service-Part-1/README.md

 ## Operating Instructions
-1. We import the dataset into our code.
+1. We import the dataset[routers_data_undirected.txt] into our code.
-2. To execute our code we use the command "
+2. To execute our code we use the command "sudo mn --custom test.py --test pingall"

 ## Video